Updated April 27th, 2021 | Added 2021 New Design & Colors

 Eyecatching organic movement and charcoal diagonal veins, with an ivory white soft tan baseGET PRICING

 Creamy marble background, highlighted with swirls and dashes of gold and hazelnut.GET PRICING

 This design features subtle and plentiful crackling teal veins traverse a warm white background.GET PRICING

 Cambria Quartz Colors at The Home Depot

-Cambria has created 16 visually stunning designs for Home Depot Customers and Designers, allowing customers who may not have a Premier Cambria Dealer in their region, access to America’s favorite brand of Stone Surfaces.
+With the new addition of 6 Colors released in 2021, Cambria offer a total of 23 visually stunning designs for Home Depot Customers and Designers, allowing customers who may not have a Premier Cambria Dealer in their region, access to America’s favorite brand of Stone Surfaces.

 The designs are as follows:

 Like light dawn misting, Seacourt features cool gray swirls, with tinges of warm honey resting on a whisper white background.GET PRICING